emmajanedrews/base-template/_posts/2017-03-28-how-your-neighbors-can-help-you-sell-your-home.md

 Use this open house as an opportunity to show off your home, as well as to build better relations with your neighbors so they'll be more disposed to help you during the sale process.

-One way to do this is to&nbsp;**be forthcoming with information,**&nbsp;including the price you're aiming for, renovations you're planning, or showings that might eat up local parking for an afternoon.
+One way to do this is to **be forthcoming with information,** including the price you're aiming for, renovations you're planning, or showings that might eat up local parking for an afternoon.

 Get your neighbors involved, ask them for suggestions, and ask them how you can make the process easier for them.